 by Pablo M05th Feb 2020

 All players love football shooting drills.
 They are a great way to finish your training sessions and have fun.
-In this post, we discuss 5 classic shooting drills that you should be using for this season.
+This post discusses five classic shooting drills that you should be using for this season.

 Preparing for the drills